Many organisms, including aspen trees, reproduce by cloning.

 3) Brave New World scenarios such as human beings will be cloned to serve as slaves, soldiers in the dictator’s army, etc.

 Response – Such scenarios are not plausible.
-Would society suddenly change their mind about the immorality of slavery because of genetic engineering?
+Would society suddenly change its mind about the immorality of slavery because of genetic engineering?
 Would a dictator who couldn’t conscript his own army undertake a cloning project so that in twenty years he had the army he wanted?
 Not likely.
 (Remember you must show not that something is possible but that it’s plausible.)

 Response – The beliefs that give rise to such distress are, as we have seen, false; and they are also irrational since, as we have seen, genetic determinism is false.
 But we should not be constrained by the irrational beliefs of others.
 Moreover, these irrational beliefs will cease when cloning becomes familiar.